reallyyy/fast_block_button_twitter/README.md

   3. Searches for the "Block @username" menu item
   4. Clicks the block option
   5. Waits for confirmation dialog
-  6. Sets up MutationObserver to handle dialog closure
+  6. Sets up MutationObserver to handle dialog closure (works for both confirm AND cancel)
 - `waitForDropdown()`: Polls for dropdown appearance (50ms intervals)
 - `waitForConfirmationDialog()`: Polls for confirmation dialog (50ms intervals)